Jazz aces at Derby’s Guildhall Theatre

 The material spans a large chunk of the history of jazz from early Ellington to original compositions.
 A deep sense of swing and melodic accessibility are key to the band’s irresistibility, along with an inimitable presentation style.

-Tickets are priced at £16 and can be purchased through the box office on 01332 255800 or online at derbylive.co.uk.
+Barnes/O’Higgins & the Sax Section will perform from 8pm.
+Tickets are priced at £16 and can be purchased through the Derby LIVE box office on 01332 255800 or online at derbylive.co.uk

 Almost Done!